the-turing-way/the-turing-way/book/website/communication/research-objects.md

 Research outcomes encompass publications, data, software, bibliographical material and any other resources (such as experimental protocols, standards) that can be potentially useful for conducting the research.

-Research Objects allow to work open by design and share during the research process and not only the research outputs at the end.
+Research Objects allow to work open by design and share during the research process, instead of only sharing the research outputs at the end of a research project.

 A Research Object can be implemented as a "Research Object Crate" that is a **machine readable "bundle"** of all research artefacts as a whole.